About Karin Hurt

 There are certainly some industries.
 My sister is running operations right now in a hospital and she's got to be there, face to face.
 There are certain industries where people really are absolutely mission-critical.
 And, the other people in the economy that are keeping things running.

-The grocery stores, the food distributors, we have those folks that we need to do whatever we can to protect them and to make sure that they’ve got the equipment they need for protection, that their policies are in place to protect them.
+The grocery stores, the food distributors, we have those folks that we need to do whatever we can to protect them and to make sure that they've got the equipment they need for protection, that their policies are in place to protect them.
 In those kinds of circumstances, people do really need to come to work.
 What is important for everyone else is what are the creative ways that you can do to keep your business rolling without putting people in danger

 ...because the bottom line is.
 I'm not a health expert, but we definitely know that if this gets worse, it's going to impact.
 If the spread continues so fast it's going to impact the economy either way, as healthcare systems become overwhelmed.
 So I am in the belief that at the moment we need to do everything we can to protect as many people as possible so that we can all get through this and begin to re-establish a new normal.

 Absolutely.
 We need to now be okay with what's happening and make the best of it.
 Probably this would be the new normal, we’ll just have to make peace with it, right!